hrushikeshj/nosql_injection/README.md

 # NoSql Injection
-A simple flask app to show NoSql injection
+A simple flask app to demonstrate NoSql injection and solution